United Kingdom in the Eurovision Song Contest 1997

-The United Kingdom's entry into the Eurovision Song Contest 1997 was "Love Shine a Light" by Katrina and the Waves.
-The entry was chosen during the UK selection show, The Great British Song Contest, hosted by Dale Winton on 9 March, with the results announced six days later.
-The UK went on to win the song contest which was being held in Dublin, Ireland, with an unprecedented 227 points.
-The 1997 contest is last win for the United Kingdom so far.
+The United Kingdom was represented at the Eurovision Song Contest 1997 with the song "Love Shine a Light", written by Kimberley Rew, and performed by Katrina and the Waves.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.
+The entry went on to win Eurovision with 227 points.
+This is the last win for the United Kingdom as of 2025.

 Before Eurovision

 The Great British Song Contest 1997

-The Great British Song Contest 1997 was the national final developed by the BBC in order to select the British entry for the Eurovision Song Contest 1997.
+The British Broadcasting Corporation (BBC) developed The Great British Song Contest 1997 in order to select its entry for the Eurovision Song Contest 1997.
 Eight acts competed in the competition which consisted of a radio semi-final on 7 February 1997 and a televised final on 9 March 1997.

 Semi-final

 On 7 February, a semifinal was held on BBC Radio 2 at 09:30am, presented by Ken Bruce.
 This featured eight songs.
 Radio 2 listeners voted at 10:00am and voting closed at 11:15am and the top 4 went forward to the televised final.
 In addition to the four listed above, the following were included, although the 4 acts not shaded in orange were eliminated: